tcodes0/tt/README.md

 ## tt

-if not tracking, start a new entry with default name if tracking, if `tt` was called in the last minute stop task, print summary
+if not tracking, start a new task with default name if tracking, if `tt` was called in the last minute stop task, print summary